 Bonus share awards are intended to involve all employees more closely in the Group's growth and performance.
-They are awarded to employees upon a decision of the Board of Directors, in accordance with decisions taken by the Shareholders' Meeting, subject to a minimum seniority of two years and a number of performance conditions and senior management, as well as high-potential managers, in the future development of the Company and in creating shareholder value.
+They are awarded to employees upon a decision of the Board of Directors, in accordance with decisions taken by the Shareholders' Meeting, subject to a minimum seniority of two years and a number of performance conditions.

+Stock option policy - or employee share issues prior to the merger between Gaz de France and SUEZ - aims to closely involve executive and senior management, as well as high-potential managers, in the future development of the Company and in creating shareholder value.
 Conditions for the award of options and the list of beneficiaries are approved by the Board of Directors in accordance with authorizations granted at Shareholders' Meetings.
 Certain stock option awards have been replaced by bonus share awards, made available to more employees than were previously eligible for stock options.